emilbayes/docs/docs/dat-cli.md

 # Dat Command Line Basics

-The dat command line interface can be used to share, download, and sync files across many computers.
+The Dat command line interface can be used to share, download, and sync files across many computers.

 In this guide, we will go over the basics of downloading and sharing files with Dat to get you acquainted with the tool.